MegaFoxardin/RandMegan/README.md

 Player1_Dice = RandDice4()
 # Rolls the Dice value, randomly between 1 and 4
+Player1_Dice = RandDice4(4)
+# Rolls the Dice value, randomly between 4 and 16.
+This is if you have multiple dices to roll

 Player2_Dice = RandDice6()
 # Rolls the Dice value, randomly between 1 and 6
+Player2_Dice = RandDice6(4)
+# Rolls the Dice value, randomly between 4 and 24.
+This is if you have multiple dices to roll

 Player3_Dice = RandDice8()
 # Rolls the Dice value, randomly between 1 and 8
+Player3_Dice = RandDice8(5)
+# Rolls the Dice value, randomly between 5 and 40.

 Player4_Dice = RandDice10()
 # Rolls the Dice value, randomly between 1 and 10
+Player4_Dice = RandDice10(10)
+# Rolls the Dice value, randomly between 10 and 100.

 Player5_Dice = RandDice12()
 # Rolls the Dice value, randomly between 1 and 12
+Player5_Dice = RandDice12(10)
+# Rolls the Dice value, randomly between 10 and 144.

 Player6_Dice = RandDice16()
 # Rolls the Dice value, randomly between 1 and 16
+Player6_Dice = RandDice16(20)
+# Rolls the Dice value, randomly between 20 and 320.

 Player7_Dice = RandDice20()
 # Rolls the Dice value, randomly between 1 and 20
+Player7_Dice = RandDice20(100)
+# Rolls the Dice value, randomly between 100 and 2000.
+(Do you have big hands?)

 # Take note that those are functions, not classes
 ```